mrpossoms/libnn/README.md

 [ ui8 num_dimensions | ui32 dim 0 | ... | ui32 dim num_dimensions - 1 ]

 ```
+After the header, the remainder of the matrix consists of a number of 32 bit floats equivalent to the product of the dimensions in the header.
+The default matrix indexer assumes they are stored in row major order.

 If you happen to be a Tensorflow user, you could use the following function to store the weights and biases of a trained Estimator in the format described above.